wesleytodd/express-openapi/README.md

 The error is created with (`http-errors`)[https://www.npmjs.com/package/http-errors], and then is augmented with information about the schema and validation errors.
 Validation uses (`avj`)[https://www.npmjs.com/package/ajv], and `err.validationErrors` is the format exposed by that package.
+Pass { keywords: [] } as pathOpts to support custom validation based on [ajv-keywords](https://www.npmjs.com/package/ajv-keywords).

 **Example:**